Donor Development Manager

 - and, providing evaluation of the progress and effectiveness of each effort to adapt as needed to achieve goals.

-- Secure and incrementally expand financial support from individuals, foundations, and corporations
+- Secure and identify opportunities to expand financial support from individuals, foundations, and corporations

 - Work with program staff to identify grant opportunities, develop proposals, and assist with tracking and reporting on use of public, foundation and corporate funds

 Qualified candidates will have excellent written and verbal communication skills and be at ease with people with diverse backgrounds and experience.
 She or he will be committed to our mission of helping communities protect the clean waters, healthy streams, and diverse habitats of the Ausable watershed.
 Besides the proficiencies noted below, the ideal candidate will be able to quickly understand organizational needs and goals and take initiative in planning and executing strategies for increasing membership and member engagement, expanding outreach through events and targeted communications, and identifying and cultivating potential supporters of AsRA’s mission.
-The ability to work closely with the executive director, manage multiple tasks, and concisely share ideas and questions is essential, as is a sense of humor and a willingness to listen, share, and problem solve with a small team of dedicated coworkers.
+The ability to work closely with the executive director, manage multiple tasks, and concisely share ideas and questions is essential, as is a sense of humor and a willingness to listen, share, and solve problems with a small team of dedicated coworkers.
+While limited mentoring will be available to build the successful candidate’s existing outreach and development skills, the donor development manager must possess the ability to work autonomously and with limited direction.

 - Excellent public speaking skills with a variety of audiences